Ben-Rutkowski/myscripts/docs/c_make.md

 > `create_make_root.sh`

-Initializes project by creating a `Makefile` and `config.mk` in the project root directory.
+Initializes project by creating a `Makefile`, `config.mk` and `.run.sh` in the project root directory.

 > `create_make_sub.sh $1`